Gonzalo Zárate

-Gonzalo Eulogio Zárate (born 6 August 1984 in Rosario, Santa Fe) is an Argentine footballer who currently plays as a forward for Swiss club FC Black Stars Basel.
+Gonzalo Eulogio Zárate (born 6 August 1984) is a retired Argentine footballer who played as a forward.

 Career

 In Summer 2007, Zárate joined SC Kriens of Swiss Challenge League.
 His high goal scoring rate attracted Grasshopper, and there was made a loan deal on 15 September 2007.

 Before moving to Switzerland, he played for PCC San José of the local league, called Asociación Rosarina de Fútbol in the Primera División B in Argentina.
 He also played in the youth of Lanús and Tiro Federal.

-On May 18, 2010, it was announced that Zárate was signed by Red Bull Salzburg.
-On July 13, Zárate scored his first goal in his first match for Red Bull Salzburg.
+On 18 May 2010 it was announced that Zárate was signed by Red Bull Salzburg.
+On 13 July Zárate scored his first goal in his first match for Red Bull Salzburg.
 The goal was in the Champions-League qualifying match versus HB Torshaven.

 In September 2019, Zárate joined Swiss Promotion League club FC Black Stars Basel.
+After retiring, Zárate was hired as an youth coach at Grasshopper Club Zürich.